 Find us on the 3rd floor of Woodward Hall in the Department of Software and Information Systems, College of Computing and Informatics, University of North Carolina at Charlotte.
 We also are on Facebook, Mastodon and Twitter.

-Research Thrusts + Current Projects
+Research Areas + Current Projects

 Empirical Research

-• Improving usability of professional security tools
+• Improving usability of professional security tools [Workshop preprint]

 • Phishing and ransomware attacks on distributed energy resources [Poster]

-• Security + privacy concerns for vulnerable users of social media
+• Security + privacy concerns for vulnerable users of social media [Workshop preprint]

 • Categorizing "dangerous" vs. hateful memes at scale